Level-2/Aphplication/README.md

 # Aphplication - A lightweight php Application Server

+## PHP is slow by nature becauase everything is done on every request

+Normally  when you run a PHP script the following happens:

+1. The PHP interpreter loads the requested files
+2. The framework is bootstrapped
+3. Dependency Injection Container, ORM, etc configurations are loaded
+4. The database is connected to
+5. Any classes which are required are loaded via an autoloader
+6. The URL is routed to a method and result displayed

+The only thing that happens differently on each request is the final step.
+All the (non-trivial) work of boostrapping the application is done on every single request.
+Each time a page is viewed, the classes are loaded, the framework is

+Aphplication is an attempt to solve this problem by changing the nature of the way PHP handles requests.

+What if we could take a snapshot of a PHP script at step 5, after everything is boostrapped and ready to handle the individual requests?
+This is how Aphplication works:

+1. All the framework bootstrapping is done (steps 1 - 5 above) but left running in a PHP process on the server.
+2. When someone visits a page, the request is forwarded to the server which is already boostrapped ready to handle the request.

+The result is that each request will only perform step 6.
+[This gives a 2400% performance increase in Laravel](https://laracasts.com/discuss/channels/laravel/proof-of-concept-application-server-2400-laravel-startup-speed-increase)

+## Aphplication

 Aphplication is a PHP application server.
 This works in a similar way to Node.js, your application is aways running and when someone connects, they are connecting to the active application.
 This allows you to maintain state across requests and avoid a lot of the bootstrapping code that exists on each request.

 There are two parts to an Aphplication project: